The People

 Sascha attended Aalborg University, earning a degree in Psychology (2011).
 She won the 2010 Orla Award for Best Young Adult fantasy for her debut novel The Humble Amulet (Den Ydmyge Amulet).
 She has since published The Unnatural (2010), The Witch's Heir (2011), The Frozen Temple (2012), The Witch's Helper (2014), and The Witch’s Mark (2017).
 Sascha is currently signed with Lindhardt and Ringhof.
 She teaches The Perfect Sentence, Story Structure Architecture, Creating Unforgettable Characters, and Polishing Your Work.

-Amalie Rusborg
+Amalie Frederiksen

 Steen L. Christiansen